 Pulpit Rock Hike

 Preikestolen (Pulpit Rock) is one of the most beloved hikes in Norway, as it's accessible for a range of abilities and offers some of the country's best scenery.
-It's a moderately difficult hike, but not as tough as some of the other fjord treks.
-The route takes you to the famously flat and perpendicular rock, which rises 1,981 feet (604 meters) above the Lysefjord.
+It's a moderately challenging hike but not as tough as some of the other fjord treks.
+The route takes you to the famously flat and perpendicular rock, which rises 1,981 feet (604 m) above the Lysefjord.
 Savor the incredible views from the top before starting the hike back down.
-Read More
+Learn more

 Skomakarnibbå Day Hike

 Combine hiking and culture in this day hike to Skomakarnibbå, a rocky outcrop once home to a traveling shoemaker, or so legend has it.
-Along the way, you'll stop at Hagalid Mountain Farm, a sheep and Christmas tree farm with historic buildings, an art gallery, and a cafe.
+Along the way, you'll stop at Hagalid Mountain Farm, a sheep and Christmas tree farm with historic buildings, an art gallery, and a café.
 At the top of the hike, enjoy views of Ullsvikjuvet Gorge, Jøsenfjord, and the surrounding islands and mountains of Ryfylke.
 The rock sits about 2,300 feet (700 m) above Jøsenfjord.
-Read More
+Learn more

 Hike Kjerag Boulder